ISO 27001 Training Program [How to get started]

 Talk to your staff and understand what they know and don’t

-Before creating a security training program, you must establish where your employees are regarding knowledge and awareness of security practices.
 You can use a security awareness questionnaire to assess the risks.
 Doing this will help you roll out a program they really need to act as the security moat of your organization.

 Create a Security Training Requirements Docket

 Use your risk assessment and risk treatment plan to list down high-risk areas for your organization.
-Juxtapose it against staff awareness level, and create a security training requirements docket.
+Juxtapose it against staff awareness level and create a security training requirements docket.

 Schedule it ahead of time